Elon Musk says he's found a woman to lead Twitter as new CEO

 Last November, he was questioned in court about how he splits his time among Tesla and his other companies, including SpaceX and Twitter.
 Musk had to testify in the trial in Delaware's Court of Chancery over a shareholder's challenge to his potentially $55 billion compensation plan as CEO of the electric car company.

 Musk said he never intended to be CEO of Tesla, and that he didn’t want to be chief executive of any other companies either, preferring to see himself as an engineer.
-Musk also said he expected an organizational restructuring of Twitter to be completed in the next week or so.
+Musk also said at the time that he expected an organizational restructuring of Twitter to be completed in the next week or so.
 It’s been nearly six months since he said that.

+Musk's tenure at Twitter's helm has been chaotic, and he's made various promises and proclamations he's backtracked or never followed up on.
+He began his first day firing the company's top executives, followed by roughly 80% of its staff.
+He's upended the platform's verification system and has scaled back content moderation and safeguards against the spread of misinformation.

 Bantering with Twitter followers late last year, Musk expressed pessimism about the prospects for a new CEO, saying that person “must like pain a lot” to run a company that “has been in the fast lane to bankruptcy.”